hiepyeuh/nevron/docs/index.md

 ## Overview

-The Autonomous AI Agent is an open-source framework that support the development, deployment and management of autonomous AI agents.
+Nevron is an open-source framework that support the development, deployment and management of autonomous AI agents.

 This framework is built on top of: